AbateLab/Barcoding/README.md

 One must run the eval option before other options are possible.
 One only needs to run the eval option once.
 Please read qScoreQC's help text for more specific usage help.

-TODO: expand "cut the end of the read if the read is actually short, and Illumina just put N's to fill in spaces" functionality, and some more extensive logging.
+TODO: expand "cut the end of the read if the read is actually short, and Illumina just put N's to fill in spaces" functionality.

 ###dfsCluster.py:
 Intended to cluster pcr output sequences into groups of sequences all originating from a unique pcr input sequence